patrickzib/motiflets/README.md

 The following video highlights the ease of use of $k$-Motiflets using an ECG recording from the Long Term Atrial Fibrillation (LTAF) database.

+**In essence, there is no need for tuning any real-valued similarity threshold via trial-and-error, as is teh case for virtually all motif set competitors.
+Instead, for $k$-Motiflets we may either directly set the maximal number of repetitions $k$ of a motif, or simply learn this value from the data.**

 https://user-images.githubusercontent.com/7783034/173186103-c8b6302e-2434-4a09-89f4-ddad2e63f997.mp4

 # Usage